The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 The slammed door or sharp word is often just the visible tip of a much deeper iceberg.

-A person who feels abandoned may lash out at the smallest sign of disconnection.
+A person who has some abandonment issues may lash out at the smallest sign of dismissal, or even what they perceive to be a sign.

-Someone carrying old grief may erupt at a new disappointment, because the wound underneath has never fully healed.
+Someone carrying old grief may erupt at a new disappointment even if it’s small, because the wound underneath has never fully healed.

 When you start noticing these hidden roots, anger changes shape.

-Each flare becomes an invitation: what is beneath this?
+Each flare becomes an invitation: what is actually beneath this?

-In this way, anger can become a teacher instead of only a tormentor.
+In this way, we can use our anger to become a teacher instead of only a bully.

-To honor what it’s pointing to without exploding at others is one of the most powerful forms of self-awareness.
+We could choose to honor what it’s pointing to without exploding at others, which is one of the most powerful forms of self-awareness.

 Training Calm as a Daily Discipline

-Resisting anger is not about a single heroic act of control, it is about practice.
+Resisting anger is not about a single heroic act of control (although that would make it a little easier I think), it is more about the practice.

-Like a musician playing scales or an athlete training drills, each small choice becomes part of a larger symphony.
-The daily work might be as simple as pausing before replying to an email, taking three breaths before answering a child, or choosing a walk over an argument.
+Like a musician playing scales or an athlete training drills, each small choice becomes part of a much larger symphony.
+The work you do daily might be as simple as pausing before replying to an email, taking three breaths before answering a child, or choosing a walk over an argument.

-Over time, these micro-decisions accumulate into something extraordinary: a nervous system that trusts itself.
+Over time, these tiny little decisions add up into something extraordinary: a nervous system that can trust itself.

-The amygdala may still flare, but it finds fewer places to land.
+The amygdala may still flare (you’re human after all), but it finds fewer places to land when it does.

-Calm is not a gift bestowed at birth…it is a craft honed by repetition.
+Calm is not a gift bestowed at birth…it is an art honed by repetition.

-And just like any discipline, the longer you practice, the more natural it feels.
+And just like any discipline in this life, the longer you practice, the more natural it feels.

-The question is whether we let the lightning scorch us, or whether we learn to hold the thunder in our hands.
+The question is whether we let the lightning burn us to all hell, or whether we learn to hold the thunder in our hands.

-But you are not condemned to live as its hostage.
+But you are not stuck to live as its hostage for your entire life.

 The prefrontal cortex is waiting, quietly, patiently, ready to be strengthened with every pause, every breath, every choice to resist.

-Calm is the ultimate act of defiance in a world that profits from your rage.
+Calm is not weakness, calm is the ultimate act of defiance in a world that profits from your rage.

 Tools for Training Calm